Last Updated April 19, 2021

 Modern testing kits use smaller blood samples with more accuracy.
 If you are sensitive to lancing, then look for a test kit that has variable lancing depths and uses the smallest sample sizes—the smaller the sample size, the shallower the lancet, and the less pain involved.

-Disclaimer: most modern kits have improved to the point that the pain is minimum as standard.
+Most modern kits, however, have improved to the point that the pain is as painless as they can get.

 How Many Times Can Lancets Be Used?